gems-uff/db-mining/README.md

 `~$ cd db-mining`

-3. Install pipenv (if it is not already installed)
+3. Install pipenv (if it is not already installed):

-`~/db-mining$ python3.7 -m pip install pipenv`
+`~/db-mining$ python -m pip install pipenv`

 4. Prepare the Python environment:

 `~/db-mining$ pipenv install`

-5. Go into the React app directory
+5. Go into the React app directory:

 `~/db-mining$ cd web`